More to Come...

-I supported the requirement that all transfers of guns be run through a federal database search to insure that felons and individuals convicted or with pending domestic violence restraining orders cannot purchase firearms.
+I supported the requirement that all transfers of guns be run through a federal database search to ensure that felons and individuals convicted or with pending domestic violence restraining orders cannot purchase firearms.

-In the upcoming session I plan to introduce a Secure Storage bill to encourage gun owners to ensure their weapons are in secure storage and that they prevent individuals who should not have access to firearms, such as domestic violence abusers from having access to their firearms.
+In the recent session, I introduced a Secure Storage bill to encourage gun owners to ensure their weapons are in secure storage and that they prevent individuals who should not have access to firearms, such as domestic violence abusers from having access to their firearms.
 This will prevent needless accidental household deaths and will keep guns out of the hands of those who are prohibited by law from having access to firearms.

 In addition to common-sense gun safety regulations such as those we passed in New Mexico, in Congress:

 I will seek to overturn the Protection of Lawful Commerce in Arms Act, a 2005 law that extends immunity to gun manufacturers for the harm caused by the weapons they produce.
 It is unconscionable that a whole industry that manufactures inherently dangerous objects bears no responsibility for negligently, recklessly, or even intentionally causing harm to individuals hurt by their products.

 I will support legislation to mandate universal, centralized, and effective background checks prior to gun transfer.